prody/ProDy/doc/apps/evol_fetch.rst

 Running :command:`evol fetch --examples` displays::

-  Given a Pfam ID or accession code, this program fetches the MSA of that family.
+  Given a Pfam ID or accession, this program fetches the MSA of that family.
 Supported alignment options are full, seed, ncbi or metagenomics and alignment formats are selex, stockholm or fasta.
 The output MSA is downloaded and saved in the specified or default '.' directory.